All Episodes

 It is false.

-It is phony, and I don't believe it.
+And I don't believe it.

-Then you have actor Sean Penn apparently has a debut novel, and the main character calls for the assassination of the president and dares the commander in chief to tweet me, according to the Daily Mail.
+Then you have actor Sean Penn apparently has a debut novel and the main character calls for the assassination of the president and dares the commander-in-chief to tweet me according to the Daily Mail.

 Really?